 The same day, by early evening, the gamblers and crazy ones started all over again, each playing totolospi again.

-Hopi Prophecy: Before the Purification a dwelling place above the earth will fall from the heavens with a great crash and burn.
+Hopi Prophecy of Koyaanisqatsi: Before the Purification a dwelling place above the Earth will fall from the heavens with a great crash and burn.
 It will appear as a blue star.